Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Introduction

-A specific limitation of UPQ is that it ignores the differences in layers' tolerance to quantization and treats all layers equally.
-However, it is observed that some layers are more robust than others~\cite{Cai2020ZeroQAN,Dong2019HAWQHA,Yang2020FracBitsMP}: quantizing some layers to low bit-width leads to only negligible performance drop, whereas even moderate quantization of others leads to significant degradation.
-To take advantage of this phenomenon, mixed precision quantization (MPQ) seeks an optimal bit-width assignment across layers that achieves lower model prediction error at the same target compression rate as UPQ.
-Na\"ively formulated, the search space of MPQ is exponential in the number of layers ($L$) to quantize, rendering the problem NP-hard.
-In order to make the MPQ problem tractable, prior work presented two classes of solutions \cite{Tang2022MixedPrecisionNN}: \emph{search-based methods} and \emph{sensitivity-based methods}.
-Search-based methods \cite{Wang2019HAQHA,Lou2020AutoQAK,Wu2018MixedPQ,Guo2020SinglePO} consider the quantized network as a whole and evaluate the model with a large number of bit-width assignments.
-The evaluations are used to inform the search process towards an optimal solution.
-These search-based methods are expensive, hard to parallelize, and usually take hundreds or even thousands of GPU hours because of their iterative search nature.
-Sensitivity-based methods \cite{Dong2019HAWQHA,Cai2020ZeroQAN,Dong2020HAWQV2HA,Chen2021TowardsMQ,Tang2022MixedPrecisionNN}, on the other hand, evaluate a closed-form metric that measures the tolerance of layers to quantization.
+Search-based methods adopt search processes in which a large number of bit-width assignments are tested~\citep{Wu2018MixedPQ, Wang2019HAQHA, Lou2020AutoQAK, Guo2020SinglePO, Dong2023EMQET, azizi2024automated}.
+These search-based methods are usually expensive, hard to parallelize, and will take hundreds or even thousands of GPU hours because of their iterative search nature.
+Sensitivity-based methods, on the other hand, evaluate a closed-form metric that measures the tolerance of layers to quantization~\citep{Cai2020ZeroQAN, Dong2020HAWQV2HA, Ma2021OMPQOM, Chen2021TowardsMQ, Tang2022MixedPrecisionNN, Chauhan2023PostTM, yao2021hawq, kundu2022bmpq}.
 Such a metric, \emph{viz.} \emph{sensitivity}, is a property of each quantized layer.
-Various formulations have been proposed for the sensitivity metric in practice: \emph{e.g.} the Kullback-Leibler divergence between the quantized and the full-precision layer outputs \cite{Cai2020ZeroQAN}, the largest eigenvalue of the Hessian \cite{Dong2019HAWQHA}, the trace of the Hessian \cite{Dong2020HAWQV2HA,Yao2020HAWQV3DN}, the Gauss-Newton matrix that approximates the Hessian \cite{Chen2021TowardsMQ}, or the quantization scale factors \cite{Tang2022MixedPrecisionNN}.
+Various formulations have been proposed for the sensitivity metric in practice: \emph{e.g.} the Kullback-Leibler divergence between the quantized and the full-precision layer outputs~\citep{Cai2020ZeroQAN}, the largest eigenvalue of the Hessian~\citep{Dong2019HAWQHA}, the trace of the Hessian~\citep{Dong2020HAWQV2HA, yao2021hawq}, the Gauss-Newton matrix that approximates the Hessian~\citep{Chen2021TowardsMQ}, or the quantization scale factors~\citep{Tang2022MixedPrecisionNN}.
 Despite the diversity in the formulation of sensitivity, all sensitivity-based MPQ methods minimize total sum of sensitivities across layers, constrained by a target compression ratio.
-Such an optimization problem is much more efficient to solve than search-based methods.
-Our work is also sensitivity-based.
+Such an optimization problem is much more efficient to solve.
+These methods take several minutes to a few GPU-hours to complete the entire MPQ optimization process.
+Importantly, their runtime can be further reduced by parallel computation of sensitivities and these sensitivities can be reused when requirements change. \emph{Our work is also sensitivity-based}.